 In the main text, we provide an introduction to the setting of hypothesis testing with inconclusive outcomes, a detailed discussion of the difficulties associated with understanding its asymptotic error exponents, and an overview of our methods and main findings.
-We divide our discussion into two parts: first, in Section~\ref{sec:asymmetric} we discuss asymmetric hypothesis testing (Hoeffding setting), where one is interested in studying the trade-offs between the different kinds of errors one can make in distinguishing quantum states; then, in Section~\ref{sec:symmetric} we discuss symmetric hypothesis testing (Chernoff setting), where one instead bounds the asymptotic behaviour of the average error made.
+We divide our discussion into two parts.
+First, in Section~\ref{sec:asymmetric} we discuss asymmetric hypothesis testing (Hoeffding setting), where one is interested in studying the trade-offs between the different kinds of errors one can make in distinguishing quantum states; in particular, Section~\ref{subsec:setting} serves as an introduction to the setting of our work and clarifies its connection with conventional hypothesis testing.
+Then, in Section~\ref{sec:symmetric} we discuss symmetric hypothesis testing (Chernoff setting), where one instead bounds the asymptotic behaviour of the average error probability.

-The statements in the main text are informal and sometimes simplified for the sake of providing intuitive explanations.
-Full technical details and rigorous proofs can be found in the \hyperlink{app}{Appendix}.
+The technical statements in the main text are sometimes simplified for the sake of providing intuitive explanations.
+Full details and rigorous proofs can be found in the \hyperlink{app}{Appendix}.